 Without being alarmist, yes snoring can be dangerous.
 At the very least snoring can cause interrupted sleep for you and your partner which has flow-on effects for overall health.

 At the other end of the scale, snoring can be a sign of Obstructive Sleep Apnoea (OSA) which is potentially life-threatening.
 OSA is a condition where the throat constricts to the point of stopping breathing, this then deprives the body of vital oxygen during sleep.
-This is why it is important for you to attend our office to have your snoring assessed as OSA should be left untreated.
+This is why it is important for you to attend our office to have your snoring assessed as OSA should not be left untreated.

 I snore, yet don't have Obstructive Sleep Apnoea, do I still need to be assessed?